 • When limited liability can be used

-• Whether a limited liability clause is an unfair contract term
+• Whether a limited liability clause constitutes an unfair contract term

 What Is Liability?

 Liability refers to the legal responsibility you have over something.
-When an individual or an organisation is liable, it means they owe something to the other party (which is usually money) in the event something goes wrong.
+When an individual or organisation is liable, it means they owe something to the other party (usually money) if something goes wrong.
+Understanding this fundamental concept is crucial when drafting any contract or negotiating terms.

 Example